mantidproject/mantid/docs/source/algorithms/Stitch1DMany-v1.rst

    scale factor are outputted.
 #.
 If group workspaces are supplied, the algorithm checks whether or not to
    scale workspaces using scale factors from a specific period (given by :literal:`ScaleFactorFromPeriod`).
-This is done if either :literal:`UseManualScaleFactor` is false, or :literal:`UseManualScaleFactor` is true and :literal:`ManualScaleFactor` is set to its default value.
+This is done only if :literal:`UseManualScaleFactor` is true and :literal:`ManualScaleFactor` is set to its default value.
 #.
 If not using :literal:`ScaleFactorFromPeriod`, the algorithm collects the
    workspaces belonging to each period across all groups and calls :literal:`Stitch1DMany` for each period.
 As a selection of non-group